 On earth long generations passed – a Golden Age, free from disease, when the fields brought forth crops without the need for farming, and a Silver Age of bitter arguments.
 An Age of Bronze followed, when human beings were first created, but they were soon found to be degenerate.
 One of their number, Lycaeus, either sacrificed his son to Zeus on an Arcadian mountaintop or served him to the god in a barbaric banquet.
 Repelled, Zeus turned Lycaeus into a wolf, incinerated his fifty lawless sons and resolved to destroy the human race.

-Deucalion & Dion’S Altar To Zeus Images
+Deucalion & Dion’s Altar to Zeus Photo Gallery

+In thanks for their salvation Deucalion erected an altar to Zeus at Dion in the shadow of Mount Olympus – the first altar of the new age.
 In Classical and Hellenistic times it marked out Dion as a site of special sanctity.
 Indeed, ‘Dios’ is the possessive case of ‘Zeus’.
 Dion quite literally belongs to Zeus.